This vegan roasted beet hummus recipe is one of my favorite things to bring to a potluck as a colorful centerpiece for the table.

 Roasted Beet Hummus with Lemony Yogurt

-- Combine the garlic, chickpeas, beet, tahini, 2 tablespoons lemon juice, water, salt, and cumin in a food processor and puree until smooth.
+Combine the chickpeas, beet, tahini, 2 tablespoons lemon juice, garlic (if using), salt, and cumin in a food processor and puree until smooth.
+Add the water and any additional to reach your desired consistency.
 Taste for seasoning.